 3. Physical Effects On The Body

 Go without several nights of rest, and you’ll likely notice several adverse effects: you may be more clumsy, accident prone, or even have some aches that you didn’t have before.
-This is because sleep truly is a form of restoration for the body, and when you don’t get enough of it you’re literally hurting yourself.
+This is because each of the essential different stages of sleep truly are a form of restoration for the body, and when you don’t get enough of it you’re literally hurting yourself.

-Sometimes received with disbelief, it’s scientifically proven that the effects of lack of sleep also contribute towards weight gain.
+Sometimes received with disbelief, it’s scientifically proven that those suffering from types of sleep disorders which cause lack of sleep also suffer from rapid weight gain.
 Sleep deprived people and those who are chronic short sleepers – people who get less than 5 hours each night for years on end – more easily retain weight and have more difficulty staying at a healthy weight.
 This is largely due to stress levels being heightened when the brain is sleep deprived.
 In such a state, it produces more cortisol, a stress hormone, and that in turn increases one’s appetite.
 Sleep deprivation also leads to the body increasing its production of ghrelin, a biochemical that encourages eating.
 What’s worse, it becomes even harder to lose weight because a tired brain can’t give the body the energy it needs to workout and stay in shape.
 This cycle can be tough to break, but the only way to get on the right track is by getting enough rest each night.

 Another one of the long term physical side effects of sleep deprivation is that is makes the body more susceptible to becoming sick.
 Good shut-eye allows the brain to aid the body in healing and repair, and that also goes for the immune system.
 Less sleep equals a less healthy immune system and more illnesses.
 It’s not just a greater frequency of colds and sniffles that one may experience, but more serious problems such as heart disease, hypertension, and diabetes.